My investment portfolio and 8 levels of risk

 I’m not using the card for payments.
 I’m simply hoarding gold on that account and wait for it to grow, slowly, painfully slow.
 The gold price has gone down for the last I don’t know how many years, so I’m hoping this is the bottom and it doesn’t have any more place to fall.

-Of course, I should invest a bit more time for studying the market: current and past production, global gold reserves, political stability in countries with large gold reserves, what country’s central bank is buying gold and so on.
+Of course, I should invest a bit more time in studying the market: current and past production, global gold reserves, political stability in countries with large gold reserves, what country’s central bank is buying gold, and so on.
 I might do this in the near future and decide then if it’s worth to fatten my gold reserves or not.

 One thing I like about GlintPay is that I don’t pay an annual fee because it keeps my gold safe.
 Banks do this, or they let you take your gold nuggets home but might not accept them when you want to sell them back because you might have tampered with their quality.

 Stocks are a big chunk of my portfolio.
-Electronics, technology, payments, cars, shoes, clothes and ketchup.
+Electronics, technology, payments, cars, shoes, clothes, and ketchup.
 This sums up all my stock investments in the last couple of years.
-These are domains I know something about, so I try to capitalize that knowledge by investing in companies I like, and I believe in.
+These are domains I know something about, so I try to capitalize on that knowledge by investing in companies I like and believe in.

 Degiro has low fees (~1 USD per trade) and no inactivity fee or monthly fee or whatever.
 I’ve also been interested in Interactive Brokers.
-They also have 1 USD fees when trading US stocks, which is good.
+They also have a 1 USD fee when trading US stocks, which is good.
 But they also charge you 10 USD per month if you don’t do any trade.
-Since I’m not sure I would do at least 10 trades per month to cover that fee, I don’t think it’s worth to move there for now.
+Since I’m not sure I would do at least 10 trades per month to cover that fee, I don’t think it’s worth moving there for now.
 So, I try to ignore the ugly interface of Degiro and the 15 minutes delayed stock prices and stick to it.

 Crowdfunding is a newer interest that I acquired in the last year.
 With real estate crowdfunding, or crowd investing, you buy parts of a property or of a real estate development project and then gain profits from rent or the sale of the property.